qqnpro/pleasant-goat/src/pages/index.md

 sections:
   - type: hero_section
     title: Cyber Security Software Stack
-    subtitle: "We're working hard to make your life easier...\_ Protecting your IT against online threats is now mission critical to small business owners as\_ not get in the way of your business operations.."
+    subtitle: "We're working hard to make your life easier...\_ Protecting your IT against online threats is now mission critical to small business owners as attackers know SMB's are most often easy targets. not get in the way of your business operations."
     actions:
       - label: Learn More
         url: /features